 In advance of the 2020 presidential election, Rebecca volunteered to assist with voter registration, education, and mobilization.
 Encountering disinformation and voter suppression, she became interested in the intersection of democracy and justice.

 Rebecca earned her Bachelor of Arts in psychology from Cornell University, with minors in Spanish, human development, and English with a concentration in feminist, gender, and sexuality studies.
-With a passion for human beings, and the conviction that the personal is political, Rebecca is delighted to join the League to help address systemic inequity and advance representation in our democracy.
+With a passion for human beings, and the conviction that the personal is political, Rebecca is delighted to work with the League to help address systemic inequity and advance representation in our democracy.